-- Materials include an Instructional Module Companion, containing embedded opportunities to develop and utilize scientific vocabulary in context.
-The IM Companion for each standard includes fill-in-the-blank, graphic organizers, and visual representations of vocabulary providing students with multiple representations of key scientific terms.
+- Materials include an Instructional Module Companion containing embedded opportunities to develop and utilize scientific vocabulary in context.
+The IM Companion for each standard includes fill-in-the-blank, graphic organizers, and visual representations of vocabulary, providing students with multiple representations of key scientific terms.
 The student activities include a note-taking guide, a graphic organizer, and a journal prompt. - Materials include a student review interactivity with embedded opportunities to develop and utilize scientific vocabulary in context.
 Students assess and review their understanding of the science concepts and ideas presented in the Instruction Module through interactive video clips and a review of scientific vocabulary with feedback. - EduSmart materials provide students with a WordExplorer for each standard.
-The WordExplorer "is a list of the scientific terms used in the Instruction Modules, along with their definitions.
+Word explorers provide multi-part (visual literacy, textual facts, and cloze activity) vocabulary practice towards mastery of all vocabulary related to a topic.
 The combined use of text, audio, and visual descriptions help students understand and retain the words and their meanings."
-Vocabulary is given in context and allows students to interact with it digitally.
-Students are given words based on the unit of study that they are currently learning about.
-WordExplorers provide multi-part (visual literacy, textual facts, and cloze activity) vocabulary practice toward mastery of all vocabulary related to a topic.
+The WordExplorer provides students with multiple opportunities to review and apply scientific vocabulary within context.